david-andrew/dewy-lang/docs/src/operators.md

 - `^` exponent

 **logical and bitwise operations**
-(note that these are logical if both operands are boolean, otherwise they are bitwise and operate on as many bits as the size of the largest operand)
+> Note: these are logical if both operands are boolean, otherwise they are bitwise and operate on as many bits as the size of the largest operand

 - `and` both are true
 - `or` either are true
 - `xor` exactly one is true